Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.1.4 =
+* Fixed: The notification-text in mails is now translatable = 1.1.4 =
 * Fixed: The names of some users were not shown correctly = 1.1.3 =